-The box with numerator insertion $N(\ell)=\ell \cdot \eperp$ and $N(\ell)=(\ell \cdot \eperp)^2$ re-appears when computing expectation values for observables, such as impulse.
+The box with numerator insertion $N(\ell)=\ell \cdot \eperp$ and $N(\ell)=(\ell \cdot \eperp)^2$ reappears when computing expectation values for observables, such as impulse.
 We have thus included such terms in the decomposition \eqref{eq:masterdecomp}.
 Let us give the relevant classical integral identities

 where the latter one follows from an algebraic identity valid on the quadruple cut.